-“The reason I retained Bartholomew in the first place was because such things are too trivial to merit my time.
+“The reason I retained Bartholomew in the first place was that such things are too trivial to merit my time.
 I have more important things to attend to, especially now.
 Besides, I’ve more than profited from my contract with Bartholomew, and I think he has earned freedom from our agreement by initiating this whole chain of events.
 Take it back to him, and you can let him know that you are doing so by my good graces.”

 “You return?
 So soon?
 I didn’t expect to see you again.
 The others I hired to fetch my contract for me never came back for their fee,” the scribe said, astonished.

 “Well, I am not ‘the others.’
-Not only do I return to restore your contract to you, Jovan acknowledges that you have fulfilled your obligation and will not seek out any further services without appropriate recompense.”
+Not only do I return to restore your contract to you, but Jovan also acknowledges that you have fulfilled your obligation and will not seek out any further services without appropriate recompense.”

 Ebon dismissed his spell, allowing the roll of parchment to drop to the table.
 With an air of disbelief, Bartholomew snatched it up and unrolled it, eager to investigate.
 He scanned it carefully, gasping with pleasure when he was satisfied that what Ebon had brought him was the actual document he had sought.

 “Now it is your turn to fulfill your end of the bargain,” the wraith-mage breathed.
-With another spell, he manifested a copy of the Magic University form directly from the Magistrate’s office onto the counter in front of the scribe.
+With another spell, he manifested a copy of the Magic University forms directly from the Magistrate’s office onto the counter in front of the scribe.

 There were no arguments from Bartholomew.
-After setting aside his contract for future disposal, he gathered the supplies he needed to fill out the form, ink and quill, and settled himself down in front of the document.
+After setting aside his contract for future disposal, he gathered the supplies he needed to fill out the form, ink, and quill, and settled himself down in front of the document.
 Perched there, he glanced up at Ebon and grinned.